NotZeetaa/YAKT/README.md

 - And that's it ;)

 ## How to check logs:
-- Check yakt.log file in documents folder
+- Check yakt.txt file in yakt folder
 - It should be like this (Not exactly ofc):

 ![Screenshot_20221105-133527_MT_Manager](https://user-images.githubusercontent.com/67799176/200122575-dc72aedb-3618-4172-8b81-27cbdc721247.png)